-- Evacuate the building meeting at the designated spot. - Call 911 if not already alerted. - Follow all instructions given by the police. - Follow the EMERGENCY NOTIFICATION TREE to contact MRPMCS personnel.
+- Evacuate the building meeting at the muster station. - · Call 911 if not already alerted. - Follow all instructions given by the RCMP. - Follow the EMERGENCY NOTIFICATION TREE to contact MRPMCS personnel.

 Suspicious Item Found

 Bombs could be disguised in packages delivered or found.